manferlo81/bundlib/README.md

 ### CommonJS module

-Building a `CommonJS Module` is as simple as adding a `"main"` field to your `package.json` pointing to the output file, and `bundlib` will build it for you.
+Building a `CommonJS Module` is as simple as adding a `"main"` field to your `package.json` pointing to the output file, and `bundlib` will build it for you. see the [configuration section](#configuration) for some extra options.

 ### ES module

-To build a `ES Module` simply add a `"module"` field to your `package.json` pointing to the output file.
+To build a `ES Module` simply add a `"module"` field to your `package.json` pointing to the output file. see the [configuration section](#configuration) for some extra options.

 ### IIFE, AMD and UMD build